Skip to main content

 How do I handle unsigned integers larger than 8 bits?

 This is an issue that affects multiple instruments on GOES-R Series and a pilot fix is being developed.
 The classic model for NetCDF does not support unsigned integers larger than 8 bits.
 Many of the variables in GOES-R Series data files are unsigned integers that are either 16-bits or 32-bits.
 So, until a fix is achieved, we recommend using the following process to convert: Retrieve the variable data (using low level routines).
 If there is an attribute “_Unsigned” then cast the variable data to unsigned.
-This step must be completed before applying scale_factor and add_offset values to convert from scaled integer to science units.
+This step must be completed before applying scale factor and add offset values to convert from scaled integer to science units.
 For example, when reading the NetCDF files, one has to manually read in the event lat/lon as an unsigned integer (using low level routines), and then manually take care of the scale and offset.

 Why do there appear to be data dropouts on my images prior to September 2017?